 But how much does it cost to build a working MVP?

 Well, it depends.
-Based on the estimates from our MVP development portfolio, we could draw a range of $50,000 to $100,000 and more.
-Your specific numbers will most likely vary — depending on the number of factors, such as an area of usage, target industry, an intended platform, and more.
+Based on the estimates from our MVP development portfolio, the price can start at $75.000.
+Your specific numbers will most likely vary—depending on a number of factors, such as the area of usage, target industry, intended platform, technology stack, and more.

 To learn more about MVP cost constituents and get familiar with the pricing of real-world MVP development projects from ITRex’s portfolio, carry on reading.